IoanHadarean/CookBook-project/Readme.md

 immediately.
 Relish is a web page designed with passion, that also incorporates useful functionalities.
 Not only does it allows end-users to like/dislike recipes, but it also enables them to add and edit their own recipes.
 This practice is widely used in a lot of cooking (and not only) websites on the Internet because the consumers feel like they can contribute as well to the creation of the website.
 One can definitely argue that user recipes can't be added to the database recipes, which is true.
-However, the website is contructed in such a way that more and more functionalities can be added along the way so, in the future, a lot more functionalities will be added too.
+However, the website is constructed in such a way that more and more functionalities can be added in the future.
 Relish has been designed in such a way that users can easily navigate through the website.
 One example of this is allowing users to be redirected back to the page they were visiting upon login or register.
 The security of the end-users matters, therefore a functionality for logging them out after one hour of inactivity has been implemented.
-It is also worth mentioning that users also get logged out of their accounts if he/she would use different devices to prevent fraudulent activity.
+It is also worth mentioning that users also get logged out of their accounts if they would use different devices to prevent fraudulent activity.
 The website can be viewed [here](https://relish-cookbook.herokuapp.com/recipes?limit=6&offset=0).